ThomasLucking/Static-site-thomas/README.md

 # Zebb

-This is an integration project to create a website from a Figma Design to HTML and CSS code pixel perfect.
+A pixel-perfect implementation of a Figma design using HTML and CSS.
+This project focuses on translating UI/UX designs into clean, responsive, and maintainable front-end code.